pcardotatgit/XDR_Workflows_and_Stuffs/9-JSON_Parsing_within_SecureX/readme.md

 https[:]//prevision-meteo[.]ch/services/json/paris

 We might need to read weather details for other cities than paris.
 This is the reason why we don't put the city ( /paris ) in the path.
-We will put it in the **Relatbie URL** of the **HTTP Request** activity we are going to create in the next step.
+We will put it in the **Relative URL** of the **HTTP Request** activity we are going to create in the next step.

 ![](./img/image-2.png)